levyy7/HinNer-LambdaCalculator/README.md

   foldl (\x -> \y -> (+) x y) 0 xs
   ```

 - A type expression codified in a *haskell*-like way.
-These expressions consist in a label on the left side (eg. numbers, strings starting by lowecase letters...) and a type declaration on the right side (in capital letters).
+These expressions consist in a label on the left side (e.g. numbers, strings starting by lowecase letters...) and a type declaration on the right side (in capital letters).
   ```haskell
   2 :: N
   (+) :: N -> N -> N